membercatcousin/CatEssentials/README.md

-# CatEssentials
+# CommanderPlus
-A EssentialsX replacement plugin
+New minecraft plugin that give you so much functionality!